fbreitwieser/krakenuniq/README.md

 ```
 cp SEQ1.fa SEQ2.fa DBDIR/library
 ```
 KrakenHLL needs a _sequence ID to taxonomy ID mapping_ for each sequence.
-This mapping can be provided in the `DBDIR/library/seqid2taxid.map`.
+This mappings can be provided in the `DBDIR/library/*.map` - KrakenHLL pools all `.map` files inside of the `library/` folder prior to database building.
 Format: three tab-separated fields that are, in order, the sequence ID (i. e. the sequence header without '>' up to the first space), the taxonomy ID and the genome or assembly name:
 ```
 Strain1_Chr1_Seq     <tab> 562 <tab> E. Coli Strain Foo
 Strain1_Chr2_Seq     <tab> 562 <tab> E. Coli Strain Foo